argoproj-labs/hera/docs/walk-through/advanced-hera-features.md

 # Advanced Hera Features

 This section is used to publicize Hera's features beyond the essentials covered in the walk through.
-Note that these features do not exist in Argo as they are specific to the `hera` module.
+Note that these features do not exist in Argo as they are specific to Hera.

 ## Pre-Build Hooks